anthonylouismorton/Code-201/reading-notes/Read-04.md

 1. Efficiency: Paired programming takes slightly longer, but creates higher-quality code.
 Programmers can also identify solutions quicker.
 Pair programming also increases teamwork and team communication.
 2. Engaged Collaboration: Working with another programmer keeps both programmers engaged and on track.
-3. Learning from fellow students: Working together helps people learn new problem solving skills as everyone works differently.
+3. Learning from fellow students: Working together helps people learn new problem-solving skills as everyone works differently.
 Less experienced developers learn new skills using this technique, and skilled developers can increase their own understanding
 4. Social Skills: Paired programming increases social skills. communication and social skills are "soft skills", but can be just as important as technical skills.
 Communication is key!
 5. Job Interview Readiness: Paired programming can assist in preparing for an interview.
 Technical interviews work similar to paired programming.
 An employer will give you a challenge and watch you build a project, algorithm, method, feature, etc. They will most likely ask you to explain your "logic" and this is very similar to paired programming
 6. Work environment readiness: Paired programming is part of many work environments.
 In the "real world" you will most likely perform paired programming or some sort of collaboration on a project.
 By learning this skill now, it shows an employer that you have one less skill to learn and makes you a more "hirable" candidate.